aamazie/picture_s/README.md

 # picture_s
-picture_s is an ai software that allows prompts as input or a photo to modify and outputs a new photo.
+picture_s is an ai software in python that allows prompts as input or a photo to modify and outputs a new photo.

 to modify a photo, place it in a folder and give the input the file destination when it asks.